marmelab/EventDrops/README.md

   - `hasDelimiter`: whether to draw time boundaries on top of the chart.
 Defaults to true.
   - `hasTopAxis`: whether the chart has a top X axis.
 Accepts both a boolean or a function receiving the data of the graph that returns a boolean.
   - `hasBottomAxis`: same as topAxis but for the bottom X axis
-  - `eventColor`: The color of the event line.
+  - `eventLineColor`: The color of the event line.
 Accepts a color (color name or `#ffffff` notation), or a function receiving the eventData and returning a color.
 Defaults to 'black'.

 ## Styling